Frontline Foundations - CCMA

 - Dealing with difficult conversations

-- Active Listening Skills
+- Active listening skills

-- Questioning Techniques
+- Questioning techniques

 When to use Frontline Foundations Training

-We will work closely with you to understand how the Frontline Foundations programme can help you to attract and retain new talent into your organisation.
+We will work closely with you to help you reduce early attrition of new contact centre talent.
 The programme is designed to support organisations during the following stages:

+- The onboarding phase – provide new recruits with Frontline Foundations training to kick-start their learning, ensuring stickiness to the role and skilling new employees from an early stage.

-- During your recruitment process – offer candidates a taster to what it’s like to work as a frontline advisor and pre-skill your recruits.
+- During your recruitment process – offer candidates a taster to what it’s like to work as a frontline colleague and pre-skill your recruits.
 Also, attract more candidate applications by offering something different during the recruitment process.

-- The onboarding phase – provide new recruits with Frontlines Foundations training to kick-start their learning, ensuring stickiness to the role and skilling new employees from an early stage.

 Case Study